Pyramid-Systems-Inc/PyramidOS/docs/ROADMAP_L1_STRATEGY.md

 ## 1. 🛤️ Milestone 1: The Bootloader (PyramidBL)

-**Goal:** reliably load the kernel payload into memory and transition the CPU to a usable state.
+**Goal:** Reliably load the kernel payload into memory and transition the CPU to a usable state.

 | Feature | Status | Description |
 | :--- | :---: | :--- |